IgnusG/jest-report-action/README.md

 Otherwise you have to give each generated JUnit file a unique name and pass it to `jest-report-action`.

+### `working-directory` - *optional*

+The working directory, where the `junit-file`, as well as the sources (of test files) can be found.
+The default is the root directory of your project.

 ## `jest-junit` Configuration

 Have a look at how to call `jest-junit` in your workflows in the [documentation](https://www.npmjs.com/package/jest-junit#usage).